hlgr360/so-simple-theme/_posts/blog/2020-03-08-installing-docker-and-compose-on-rpi.md

   ports:
     - 8080:9000
 ```
-and run it in the same directory with `docker-compose up``
+and run it in the same directory with `docker-compose up`.

 To find the corresponding `docker-compose` definition for `pihole`, visit their github repo at <https://github.com/pi-hole/docker-pi-hole/>.